3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/connect.md

 ### JSON output

-The connection status can also be output in JSON format by using the `--output` option.
+The connection info can also be output in JSON format by using the `--output` option.
 If a file path is provided, the JSON output will be written to that file.
 If `-` is specified instead of a file path, the JSON output will be written to `stdout`.
 This JSON output can be easily piped to and processed by external tools.